 Find the first unstitched seam line to the right of center.

 Stitch in the ditch from top to bottom.
 Repeat until all seam lines are stitched.
-(Figure 5)

-Learn how to machine quilt this way so only half the quilt is ever under the arm of your sewing machine.
-It's easier to quilt with less bulk under the arm because it leaves more room for your hands.
-You have more control.
+It's helpful to learn how to machine quilt this way so only half the quilt is ever under the arm of your sewing machine.

 For diagonal sets like Figures 2 & 3, follow this same pattern of quilting.
 Start from the closest diagonal line to the center and work out to the right, rotating and stitching as each group of structural lines is stitched.